The Secret of the Telegian: Writing

 First written by Shinichi Sekizawa in 1959, Ishiro Honda was originally meant to direct this film, but he left the film to direct Battle in Outer Space (1959), which had been delayed due to the production of The Birth of Japan (1959), instead.
 In his place, Toho chose Jun Fukuda, who had previously acted as an assistant director on Rodan, to direct the film.
 Honda would go on to direct the third entry in the mutant Series, The Human Vapor.

 Release

 The Secret of the Telegian was released in Japan on April 10, 1960, in color and TohoScope.
 The film was released with English subtitles by Toho International with North American theatrical rights purchased by Herts-Lion International, who would later release the film directly to American television in pan-and-scan, black and white.
 The film was screened in Los Angeles for a trade screening on July 21, 1961.

+Reception

+The film has been described retrospectively as "a fast-paced thriller with a sci-fi twist" or "one of the best pure-entertainment science-fiction pictures the studio (Toho) has put out to date."
+Another recent review finds that " It’s got so many weird elements that it’s entertaining, despite a preponderance of scenes of dull people in conservative suits having conferences about the crimes."